rhyslwells/water_data_pipeline/practice/MS_Access/Microsoft access.md

 - [ ] How to update (or more so insert) into multiple related tables.
 How to insert existing data into a database.
+SQL triggers?

 [LINK](https://youtu.be/ymc9CYnziS4)